7H3XXX/skills-communicate-using-markdown/index.md

 ```

 ## Task list
-- [ x ] Go in my pull request.
+- [x] Go in my pull request.
-- [ x ] Click on the Files changed tab.
+- [x] Click on the Files changed tab.
-- [ x ] Look for index.md.
+- [x] Look for index.md.
-- [ x ] Click on the ... and select edit file.
+- [x] Click on the ... and select edit file.
-- [ x ] Edit the file.
+- [x] Edit the file.
-- [ x ] Commit changes and add a meaningful commit message.
+- [x] Commit changes and add a meaningful commit message.